R4ynaud/Installation-and-Configuration-of-Redis-Cluster-on-Ubuntu-20.04/README.md

 ### 4-) Eğer işletim sistemizde " Vim " yüklü değilse bu işlemi yapmadan önce vim editörünü yüklemeniz gerekecektir.
 Vim editörünü yüklemek içinde aşağıdaki komutu çalıştırmalısınız.

 ### If Vim is not installed on your operating system, you need to install the Vim editor before performing this process.
-To install the Vim editor, you can run the following command
+To install the Vim editor, you can run the following command.

 > sudo apt-get install vim